Why I hiked the Mason Dixon Trail

 At home, I rummaged through my hiking drawer, retrieved the package of maps, and spread out the Mason Dixon Trail pathway on my kitchen table.
 Since I had committed to hike a minimum of 4 miles daily throughout the summer, I decided to embark on the M-D T. After a search of the Mason Dixon Trail Club website, I realized that they had been busy rerouting the trail from roads to earth trails.
 I joined the club, purchased the latest map series and sketched out my plan.

 The M-D T is considered a Trail System, with roadways connecting various trail paths from Boiling Springs to Chadds Ford, PA.
-The 199 mile system travels from Pennsylvania, through Maryland and Delaware and returns to the Keystone State.
+The 199 mile system travels from Pennsylvania, across the Mason Dixon line, through Maryland and Delaware and returns to the Keystone State.
 It is broken into 10 map sections.
 I completed maps 1-4 on out-and-back hikes, meaning I walked the routes twice.
 I walked maps 5 through 10 in one direction: west to east.

 Maps: Paper and Digital